-2 The identification of functional group-specific nuclear spin relaxation across the diverse range of adsorbates 3 examined here is of clear significance for the accurate interpretation of NMR relaxation data acquired from 4 systems involving polar-protic probe fluids and hydroxylated pore surfaces.
-The example solid/liquid systems 5 explored here are of particular relevance to the interrogation of solvent effects in liquid-phase heterogeneous 6 catalysis, wherein the utilisation of nuclear spin relaxation measurements to infer interfacial phenomena is 7 now a rapidly evolving field.
-Furthermore, the unambiguous assignment of multiple relaxation populations to 8 individual adsorbates undergoing surface-adsorbate proton exchange is expected to better inform the 9 application and interpretation of multidimensional relaxation measurements when applied to a range of 10 complex porous systems, averting the erroneous interpretation of correlation data in terms of material 11 structures or the presence of multiple adsorbates.
-Although not explored here, we note that the clear 12 distinction between alkyl and hydroxyl relaxation populations along the T_2 dimension of our 2D correlation data suggests functional group-specific insight is also readily accessible via rapid one-dimensional T_2 13 14 measurements, facilitating the extension of such analyses to temporally resolved experimental systems; this 15 concept is of particular relevance to the study of competitive displacement dynamics, which we aim to pursue 16 in future work.
-Finally, we note that the clear correlation between nuclear spin relaxation characteristics and 17 adsorbate acidity strongly motivates further investigation into how relaxation phenomena may be exploited 18 as a robust and non-invasive probe of adsorbate identity and/or material surface chemistry within a diverse 19 range of porous architectures.
+9 The identification of functional group resolved relaxation across the diverse range of adsorbates examined 10 here is of clear significance for the accurate interpretation of NMR relaxation data acquired from systems 11 involving polar-protic probe fluids and hydroxylated pore surfaces.
+The unambiguous assignment of multiple 12 relaxation populations to individual adsorbates undergoing surface-adsorbate proton exchange will better 13 inform the application and interpretation of multidimensional relaxation measurements when applied to 14 complex porous systems, averting the erroneous interpretation of relaxation data in terms of material 15 structures or the presence of multiple adsorbates.
+The example solid/liquid systems explored here are of 16 particular relevance to the interrogation of solvent effects in liquid-phase heterogeneous catalysis, wherein 17 the utilisation of nuclear spin relaxation measurements to infer interfacial phenomena is now a rapidly 18 evolving field, and where hydroxylated porous oxide materials are regularly employed.
+We speculate that 19 analogous proton exchange dynamics will be present at solid/liquid interfaces involving covalent surface 20 functionalisation of material pore surfaces with acid, amine and thiol groups, which have diverse applications 21 as catalysts and sorbents.

+22 Although not explored here, the clear distinction between alkyl and hydroxyl relaxation populations along the 23 T2 dimension of our 2D correlation data suggests functional group specific insight is also readily accessible via 24 rapid one-dimensional $T_2$ measurements, facilitating the extension of such analyses to temporally resolved 25 experimental systems; this concept is of particular relevance to the study of competitive displacement 26 dynamics, which we aim to pursue in future work.
+Finally, the clear correlation between nuclear spin relaxation 27 characteristics and adsorbate acidity strongly motivates further investigation into how relaxation phenomena 28 may be exploited as a robust and non-invasive probe of adsorbate identity and/or material surface chemistry 29 within functional porous architectures.